suhrig/arriba/documentation/internal-algorithm.md

 : Genes which are not well studied suffer from incomplete annotation.
 Many exons are annotated as separate genes even though they might actually be part of one and the same gene.
 Predicted genes named `RP11-...` are common examples for this.
 When poorly understood genes lie next to each other on the same strand, this would frequently lead to false positive predictions of deletions, because the transcripts that span both genes give rise to reads, which resemble focal deletions.
 This filter discards deletions, which are predicted between two neighboring genes, if both genes are non-coding or one breakpoint is intergenic.

 `intragenic_exonic`
 : Since exons usually make up only a small fraction of a gene, it is more likely that a genomic rearrangement starts and ends in intronic regions.
 On the transcriptomic level, this manifests as breakpoints at splice-sites or in introns.
 Many candidates found by STAR have both breakpoints within exons of the same gene.
-This filter removes such events, because they presumably arise from hairpin structures.
+This is particularly true for intragenic events, which are prone to PCR-mediated artifacts.
+This filter removes intragenic events, if both breakpoints are in exons and more than 80% of the region between the breakpoints is intronic, such that it should be very unlikely that both breakpoints are located inside exons (see parameter `-e`).

 `min_support`
 : This filter discards all events with fewer reads than specified by the parameter `-S` (default 2).